eaton/trump_data_visualizer/README.md

 # Trump Data Visualizer

-This is an [Observable Framework](https://observablehq.com/framework/) app that provides a visual interface to Jabob Harris' [Trump Data](https://github.com/harrisj/trump_data) repository.
+This is an [Observable Framework](https://observablehq.com/framework/) app that provides a visual interface to Jacob Harris' [Trump Data](https://github.com/harrisj/trump_data) repository.
 To install the required dependencies, run:

 ```
 npm install